molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:03:09:</span> Yeah, yeah.
 I'm totally driving "Literally a Nazi" crazy doing these private chats.
 This is pretty funny.
 Yeah, so I think that there's a lot of truth that's coming out.
 So what happens is, when you create this crazy period where people feel like they're about to lose everything, there's a saying when people lose everything... when they have nothing left to lose, they lose it.

-<span class="transcript-speaker">HF:</span> Oh are you talking about when the money launderers are gonna eventually crash crypto or no?
+<span class="transcript-speaker">High Fidelity:</span> Oh are you talking about when the money launderers are gonna eventually crash crypto or no?
 Is that something else?

 <span class="transcript-speaker">Monster:</span> I'm not referring to that as much as people who do deathbed confessions.
 I mean there's a lot of stuff that's coming out now, and free speech platforms like [Gab](https://en.wikipedia.org/wiki/Gab_(social_network)) and [Parler](https://en.wikipedia.org/wiki/Parler) and [BitChute](https://en.wikipedia.org/wiki/BitChute) and whatnot.
 [CloutHub](https://www.latimes.com/california/story/2021-01-16/valley-secession-jeff-brain-clouthub-anti-twitter).
 More to come.
 And these sites basically are trafficking in truth, and of course you have to, like [Reddit](https://en.wikipedia.org/wiki/Reddit), like [4chan](https://en.wikipedia.org/wiki/4chan).
 You have to kind of shorten...

-<span class="transcript-speaker">HF:</span> Rob, some of these people are talking about killing my relatives.
+<span class="transcript-speaker">High Fidelity:</span> Rob, some of these people are talking about killing my relatives.
 How do you want me to feel about that, man?
 That hits deep, bro.

 <span class="transcript-speaker">Monster, 3:04:19:</span> I somehow... somehow I'm no longer the moderator of this forum so I can't mute them or boot them.
 So whoever's the moderator at this point, you're gonna have to take care of business and be a responsible steward of this completely organic misfit group.